Digital transformation roadmap overview

 When Walter White realized he needed to make bank before popping his clogs, he had a vision.
 Sure, his goal of becoming the crystal meth kingpin of Albuquerque isn't something that we recommend, but that grit and focus helped encourage his associates to work with him.

-2. Unite your people with your plan
+3. Unite your people with a clear plan

 To create a digital transformation plan that actually leads people to the promised land, you need company-wide buy-in.
-That means everyone from your C-suite to the janitor’s breakroom has to be on board.
+That means everyone from your C-suite to the janitor’s break room has to be on board.
 How can you do that?

 - Share information with everyone